melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 - Change the Boundary number from “2.4” to “1.8”
 - untoggle the 'use molecular Dimensions” button.
 - In the Box Size add:
-    - min: x: 40 y: -32 z: -32
+    - min: x: -40 y: -32 z: -32
     - max: x: 40 y: 32 z: 32
 - click “Solvate”

 We now should have two new files, **solvate.psf** and **solvate.pdb**, the solvated version of your original input.
+You should also your newly solvated system in the **VMD display**.

+> **Tip**: you can quickly hide "model_temp_x.psf" and "model_temp_x.pdb" from the VMD display by double-clicking on 'D' (Drawn) next to these in the VMD main panel.
+This helps visualise the solvate.psf system.

 Now we can jump straight to adding ions.
 Adding ions makes the simulation more physiologically relevant and also balances charges.
 Open the ionization window: